FAQ

 Your EF SET Certificate can be posted to your LinkedIn profile in one click.
 Anyone who completes the EF SET can use the "Add to Profile" button to upload their test score and official EF SET Certificate.
 EF SET Certificates are fully compatible with LinkedIn to make it easier for English learners to show proof of their skills to millions of recruiters around the world.

-The quiz and the certifying exams are both reported on a 0-100 scale, however, the quiz is simply reporting a % correct out of 20 questions, where the certifying exams are calculating your score in alignment to the CEFR.
-The quiz can be used as a practice test for the certifying exam, or as a quick fun way to estimate your English level, but your score on the quiz is not predictive of your score on certifying exams.
-Your numerical scores on the quiz and the EF SET will not align and they may place you in a different CEFR category because the certifying exams are much more accurate and complete than the quiz.
+The practice test and the certifying exams are both reported on a 0-100 scale, however, the practice test is simply reporting a percent correct out of 20 questions, where the certifying exams are calculating your score in alignment to the CEFR.
+The practice test is intended to prepare you for the certifying exam by familiarizing you with the test question formats, but your score on the practice test is not predictive of your score on the certifying exams.
+Your numerical scores on the practice test and the EF SET will not align and they may place you in a different CEFR category because the certifying exams are much more accurate and complete than the practice test.

 You can improve your EF SET score by improving your English.
 The exams are general English tests and over time, as your English improves, you can expect your EF SET score to improve as well.
 However, general English exams are not well-suited to measuring very small amounts of progress.
 That's why we limit the number of EF SET sessions to 1 test per person every 90 days.
 We would recommend you wait longer than that, until your English has improved significantly, before retaking the test.